 Crunchy, sweet, toffee topped with soft milk chocolate and a layer of toasted almonds.
 If there is a ranking of sweet treats, Buttercrunch Toffee should be at the top.
 It certainly is in our household and it is definitely one of those holiday items that gets stolen and hidden anytime your bring it somewhere.

-But in all seriousness, if you want people to love you for not showing up empty handed, the only thing better than bringing wine is bringing Buttercrunch.
+But in all seriousness, if you want a crowd pleasing, don’t-show-up-empty-handed thing, the only thing better than bringing wine is bringing Buttercrunch Toffee.

 Can you believe?
 The hardest part is done.

 A candy thermometer is non-negotiable for me.
 It’s a simple, inexpensive tool that tells you when the sugar is ready for the next step.
 Even with making simple salted caramel, it takes the guesswork of ‘is this the right color?’ out of it.
 When it reaches the temperature it’s supposed to, you’re done.

 A silpat mat has so many uses.
 It’s awesome for baking cookies, making chocolate bark, and any general baking.
 When it comes to making buttercrunch, I prefer to use a silpat mat over spraying a sheet pan with cooking spray because it doesn’t slip around as much during spreading making it easier to get in the thickness you prefer.